 When ∂T∂b=0, we can get bopt≈p.
 Though it is much better than naïve broadcasting in performance, it is still very slow.
 Considering 1GB broadcasting on 100 nodes using 1Gbps links, this method needs 10 brokers and use about 200 seconds to finish!
-Besides we notice that message could lose in this topology with unknown reason in practice.
+Besides we found that messages could be lost in this algorithm..